Information warfare, or Infowars, aims to employ information and communication technologies (ICT) in order to harm an enemy country or organization.

 Indeed, on the dark web, for example, many individuals are willing to sell fake followers and spread any information for money.
 Jigsaw, a company close to Google that focuses on cyberthreats and these misinformation phenomena, claims that anyone can afford a devastating fake news campaign for a potential rival for just $1,000.

 Big brands, which are the most recognizable, make them easy targets.
-But small and medium-sized businesses are not spared either; now, any business is susceptible to information warfare.
+However, information warfare now targets small and medium-sized businesses as well, leaving no business immune.

 What are the risks incurred?